All of us have seen stunning photographs of our planet taken from space, but only a few people have actually seen Earth ... [Read more]

 This project brings together science and art by using imagery generated by actual satellite data as a foundation, merging with the artists’ own video and still visualization to create an aesthetic experience.
 Can science and visual art be combined to demonstrate the interconnectedness of earth systems and their delicate balance?

-Speakers: Juergen Drescher, Kathryn Doyle, OtHA Artist-in-Residence; Bruce Adolphe, composer and OtHA Artistic Director; David Randall, CSU University Distinguished Professor of Atmospheric Sciences; Ross Cunniff, City of Fort Collins City Council Member.
+Speakers: Juergen Drescher, Katherine Doyle, OtHA Artist-in-Residence; Bruce Adolphe, composer and OtHA Artistic Director; David Randall, CSU University Distinguished Professor of Atmospheric Sciences; Ross Cunniff, City of Fort Collins City Council Member.

 For the opening program, we present one of Bach’s masterpieces for solo cello, which profoundly engages our emotional and intellectual capacities, and inspires the human spirit.